About EASYGEN

 Amplifying impact through transparent outreach and stakeholder collaboration

 To share EASYGEN’s findings with scientific, clinical, and public audiences the team develops a dynamic dissemination and communication strategy – featuring a unified brand identity, website, social media presence and toolkit for presentations and press releases.
-It conducts a literature review on CAR-T patient quality of life to inform targeted messaging and convenes roundtable workshops with patient advocacy groups to co-create educational resources and a white paper on lived-experience insights.
+It conducts a literature review on CAR-T patient quality of life (QoL), including a patient questionnaire to assess patient-reported burden to access CAR-T cell therapy, to inform targeted messaging and convenes roundtable workshops with patient advocacy groups to co-create educational resources and a white paper on lived-experience insights.
 Ongoing stakeholder networking ensures that healthcare providers and patients are actively engaged throughout the project’s lifespan.

 10